 Phone: 07964 569715

 I am a fungi and foraging expert, teacher and writer based in Hastings.
 I spend my autumns accompanying small, self-assembled groups (families, groups of friends, couples) on walks in search of fungi, usually on public access land.
 I also collaborate with landowners to offer longer foraging courses for larger groups.
 In the evenings I give talks, and bring a selection of whatever is currently available for people to try.
-I am also available for foraging and fungi/plant ID sessions at all times of the year.
+I also run coastal foraging sessions in the spring and summer, and I am available for foraging and fungi/plant ID sessions at all times of the year.

 How did I end up doing this?
 The short version is that I had no other job, people were asking me to do it, and it seemed stupid to say no.